-To create a custom form widget for your WordPress, you should have a robust form-building service that provides an efficient form builder with multiple data type support, integrations and features such as conditional fields and calculators.
+To create a custom form widget for your WordPress, you should have a robust form-building tool that provides an efficient form builder with multiple data type support, integrations, and features such as conditional fields and calculators.

 Here are some custom form widget builders for WordPress:

 - Hoversignal’s Forms App

 Use the following custom form widget builder to create a custom form widget for WordPress.